britishredcrosssociety/mapping-services-crisis-response/README.md

 *Last updated 19 November*

 This is our team's current understanding of services in Crisis Response.
-It will certainly change as we speak to more teams and analyse more data.
+It will certainly change as we speak to more people and analyse more data.

 Services by emergency stage: